whitesource-ps/ws-ignore-alerts/README.md

 according to the previously ignored alerts in the baseline WS project.
 Once a new UA scan has finished and a new project has been created, the utility can be launched as part of the pipeline for automated ignoring alerts.
 As an example, there are three options for use:
-- using baseline project token and destination project name defined by the user - baselineProjectToken and destProjectName (optional: destProjectVersion).
+- using a baseline project token and destination project name defined by the user - baselineProjectToken and destProjectName (optional: destProjectVersion).
-- using baseline project token and destination project token defined by the user - baselineProjectToken and destProjectToken.
+- using a baseline project token and destination project token defined by the user - baselineProjectToken and destProjectToken.
-- using default behaviour, without providing baseline and destination projects' data.
-In that case, the destination project is a recent project of the certain product and baseline project is one before the recent project of the same product.
+- using the default behaviour, without providing baseline and destination projects' data.
+In this case, the destination project is a recent project of the certain product and baseline project is one before the recent project of the same product.
 The ignored alerts will be pulled from the baseline project, and the same alerts will be ignored in the destination project.